2024 Yemen migrant boat disaster: Details of the disaster

 The year 2024 was marked by several maritime disasters involving migrants coming from the Horn of Africa and leaving for Yemen.
 Among these, there is the shipwreck of June 10, 2024, which occurred in the province of Shabwah, not far from Alghareef Point.
 This shipwreck involved a boat that departed from Bossaso in Somalia on Sunday, June 9, 2024.
-It occured at 3.30 a.m.
+It occurred at 3.30 a.m.
 The statistics of the IOM state that there were a total of 260 migrants on this ship, including 145 people of Ethiopian nationality and 115 of Somali nationality.
 They were 90 women on board.
 After the ship sunk near the Yemeni coast, at least 49 migrant deaths were counted, including 31 women and 6 children.
 140 were reported missing.

-When the boat reached the coast of Shabwah (approx. 3.7km or 2.3 miles), strong winds caused the boat to take on water and slant to one side.
+When the boat reached the coast of Shabwah (approx. 3.7 km or 2.3 miles), strong winds caused the boat to take on water and slant to one side.
 After traveling for approximately 24 hours, the smugglers forced the migrants to jump off the boat and into the water.
 A fisherman who witnessed this contacted the IOM who responded immediately, accompanied by the local coast guard and local fisherman.

 After this event of June 10, 2024, three months later, another shipwreck occurred on August 20, 2024.
 The ship had 25 migrants from Ethiopia and 2 Yemeni nationals.
-It sunk near the coast of the Ta'iz governorate of the Dubab district, which is a sub-district of Bani Al-Hakam.
+It sunk near the coast of the Ta'iz governorate of the Dhubab district, which is a sub-district of Bani Al-Hakam.
 There were 13 dead, including 11 men and 2 women.
 14 migrants were reported missing.